section-engineering-education/engineering-education/content/articles/threads-and-isolates-in-flutter/index.md

 ### Conclusion
 The reality is that you can use threads in flutter to help you with the performance of your application.
 However, since you are using Dart, you cannot do it directly inside a widget; instead, you need to create an isolate.
-You also have different options available if you do not want any threading or if you want some threading, you can use the Isolate.
+You also have different options available if you do not want any threading or if you want some threading, you can use the isolate.
 The idea is that you will create a new thread that will run in parallel with your main application code.
 It would be best to keep in mind that you cannot share any state between both threads but instead, you have to communicate by messaging or passing data through channels.

-Happy coding geeks!
+Happy coding, geeks!
+---
+Peer Review Contributions by: [Briana Nzivu](/engineering-education/authors/briana-nzivu/)